maellisrll-ui/DiceRollerSimulator/Progression.md

 - As well as all the team should know what’s going on.
 - Presentation - up to 5 min

+## Our Group Members
+- Jefferson
+- Ahmad
+- Larisse
+- Malika
+- Walid
+- Johanne
+- Maëllis

+## Our Subject
+We selected the Dice Roller Simulator.

 ## **Our Process**